EugeneK3584/TGtrader.Docker/README.md

 - With using multiple threads and flask in async mode - still facing performance bottlnecks shat shouldn't be there, need to check further
 - Migration to other exchanges.
 - Web interface .<br>
-- Bot will trade in opposite direction (flip) if it has position opened is similar direction and will not open just another plain market order. <br> Risk management model if follow from my signals channels source doesn't provide any averaging down or adding into position but you can add into existing position with supplying <average down> instead of <market order>
 - I was trying to implement WebSockets from ByBit but that caused IP banning problem for some reason and I didn't have time to investigate, That internal loop is a sort of a workaround
 - Telegram email /alerting implementation is in progress
 - Not sure if this will have same execution speed with CCXT